 Features and Performance

-So, to reiterate – if you’ve come looking for flashy RGB, you’ve come to the wrong place.
-We’re not mad about the lack of it, as it allows the Arctis 7 to conserve precious battery life.
-One light-up feature that we’re glad does remain, however, is the red light on the mic that allows you to easily see when it is muted using a button on the earcup.
+So, to recap – if you’ve come looking for flashy RGB, you’ve come to the wrong place.
+We’re not mad about the lack of it, as it allows the Arctis 7 to save precious battery life.
+One light-up feature that we’re glad remains, however, is the red light on the mic that allows you to easily see when it is muted using a button on the earcup.

 The mic is retractable and nicely flexible, but not so bendy that it doesn’t stay put in your chosen position.
-SteelSeries do make the bold claim that the Arctis 7 boasts the best mic in gaming, however although the mic sound is clear and pretty rich, it still has a slight nasal quality and there are stronger performers on the scene such as the Sennheiser Game One, which is also available for a similar price to the Arctis 7.
+SteelSeries does make the bold claim that the Arctis 7 boasts the best mic in gaming.
+However, although the mic sound is clear and pretty rich, it still has a slight nasal quality, and there are stronger performers on the scene, such as the Sennheiser Game One, which is also available for a similar price to the Arctis 7.

 Let’s move on to look at the main feature of the Arctis 7 – full wireless.
-However, on first glance you’d be forgiven for thinking otherwise as the headset comes with a surprising amount of cables for a wireless model!
-You’ll find a wireless receiver dongle, 3.5mm jack cable and a micro USB charging cable included.
+However, at first glance, you’d be forgiven for thinking otherwise as the headset comes with a surprising amount of cables for a wireless model!
+You’ll find a wireless receiver dongle, 3.5mm jack cable, and a micro USB charging cable included.

-You’ll also find line in and line out connections at the back of this receiver hub, so you can connect up your speakers and the receiver will automatically switch audio output to them when the headset is off, then back to the headset when you switch it on again.
+You’ll also find line in and line out connections at the back of this receiver hub so that you can connect up your speakers, and the receiver will automatically switch the audio output to them when the headset is off, then back to the headset when you switch it on again.
 The hub also sports a sync button – press this once to connect a new device, and the hub will then remember the device next time it’s used.
 Nice.

 With this feature in mind, it is a little disappointing that the Arctis 7 doesn’t power up automatically when your PC is switched on – you need to manually turn the headset on, which takes away from the slickness offered by the wireless receiver hub.
 That said, it does power down automatically when not in use, which helps with battery longevity.

 What about the all-important wireless signal and range?
 And what impact does all this wireless fun have on the battery life?
-The signal actually reaches pretty far – up to around 6 metres so depending on the size of your home the Arctis 7 would work for listening to music while on the move around the house.
+The signal actually reaches pretty far – up to around 6 meters, so depending on the size of your home, the Arctis 7 would work for listening to music while on the move around the house.

 But what about that performance?
-This is a headset after all, so of course we want to know how it sounds.
+This is a headset after all, so of course, we want to know how it sounds.
 When using stereo mode, the sound is bright and detailed with clear audio cues making it great for competitive gaming.
-As is all-too-common though, this clarity and depth in the soundstage is muffled and diluted when using the surround sound feature.
+As is all-too-common, though, this clarity and depth in the soundstage are muffled and diluted when using the surround sound feature.

-Away from sound, there’s lots you can do with the mic settings, too.
-Use the sidetone settings to adjust how much you can hear your own voice, or use the ‘live mic preview’ button, to hear how your voice sounds to other players.
+Away from sound, there are lots you can do with the mic settings, too.
+Use the sidetone settings to adjust how much you can hear your voice, or use the ‘live mic preview’ button, to hear how your voice sounds to other players.